 Will I have to pay to visit?

 Usually, you don’t have to pay to visit the abbey in winter except for special events.
-In summer, cars are £6, admission to the house for adults is £10 and for under 16s it is £6.
-The annual pass which includes free parking, access to the historic house and gardens, for 2 adults and 2 children is £50.
+In summer, cars are £6, admission to the house for adults is £10 and for under 16s, it is £6.
+The annual pass which includes free parking, and access to the historic house and gardens, for 2 adults and 2 children is £50.
 If you go once a week, it is good value.
 The annual pass isn’t valid for special events.

 The facilities at the abbey include toilets, car parking, an accessible café for wheelchair users, baby-friendly facilities and a play park.
 You can also visit the gift shop.
 The prices in the gift shop are reasonable and there is a lot to choose from, from books to a teddy bear for the little ones.

 I think Newstead Abbey is a lovely place.
 It is perfect for a lovely family day out and a tranquil place for people wanting to relax.
 It is set in a glorious landscape of lovely scenery and it is great for all ages and abilities.

 Where is Newstead Abbey?

 Newstead Abbey is in Ravenshead, Nottinghamshire on the A60.
 From Chesterfield it is 23 miles, from Lincoln it is 41 miles, from Peterborough it is 65 miles and from Derby, it is 27 miles.
 From Nottingham, it is 11-12 miles.